Before You Buy: Compare Cost Per Square Foot of Crawl Space Vapor Barriers

-3. Don’t loose site of the forest over a couple trees.
+3. Don’t lose sight of the forest over a couple of trees.
 Find a fair and dependable supplier who is price competitive and work with them.
 All suppliers have a pricing strategy.
 No one is giving away anything for free and staying in business.
 Look at the complete package price, delivered to your home.
-Try not to get distracted by the price of a small item or the gimmick of “free shipping.”
-Would you rather pay $300 in shipping on a total bill of $850 or spend $950 and get free shipping?
+Don’t forget our 6×100 is now free shipping!

 4. Finally, finding the good stuff.
 Everyone claims to have the best products.
 But, all 20 mil vapor barriers are not the same.
 Not by a long shot.